Victguo/collab-timetable-app/README.md

 - Fetch updates every few seconds (updates or new timeslots)
 - Users can create timetables and share with other users
     - Only shared users can access the timetable
-- Users can fill out timeslots
+- Users can fill out timeslots with events
 - Users will receive notifications prior to event and on event update

 ### Additional features that will be complete by the Final version